GuilhermeNono/Nemeya/README.md

-# 🌐 Sphinx: Identity Provider
+# 🌐 Nemeya: Identity Provider

-Project Sphinx is an ASP.NET Core application designed to serve as an identity provider.
+Project Nemeya is an ASP.NET Core application designed to serve as an identity provider.
 Built with **.NET 8**, **Docker**, and **SQL Server**, it provides a robust and scalable solution for managing authentication and identity in modern applications. 🚀

 ## ✨ Features